Batcherss/evil-portal-html/README.md

 This tool is a double-edged sword.
 It shows how easy it is to create deceptive portals, which is exactly why you need to understand it - to defend against it.
 If you use this for anything other than education or authorized testing, you're part of the problem, not the solution.

 ---
-Supported firmwares: Bruce Firmware , Marauder.
+!!Supported firmwares: Bruce Firmware , Marauder.!!

 ## !!
 INSTALLATION & USAGE
 1. Clone htmls to your device.